-Queensland is one of those Australian states which is laced with plenty of stunning attractions that offer breathtaking holidaying experiences to travellers from across the world.
+Queensland is one of those Australian states which is laced with plenty of stunning attractions that offer breathtaking holidaying experiences to travelers from across the world.
 A road trip from its exquisite capital Brisbane to a beautiful city Cairns is believed to be one of the most fun-filled and exhilarating road trips across Australia.

 Brisbane is a city with highly flamboyant infrastructure and it encourages the concept of multiculturalism, perhaps that’s what motivates people from across the world to live there happily.
 It is an absolutely interesting city and it must be explored by you if you want to get familiar with the true spirit of Queensland as well as Australia.

 A couple of months back we also travelled from Brisbane to Cairns in a motorhome which we had hired from Aussie Campervans.

 Here’s is a list of places we explored on our Brisbane to Cairns road trip itinerary.

 We discovered fabulous coastal towns, iconic natural attractions, and never-before-seen kinds of islands on the way, during our six days long road trip.

 You Itinerary For The Brisbane to Cairns Drive

 Below you will find a great itinerary for your Brisbane to Cairns road trip.
 As you will be spending loads of time on the road, we also highly recommend that you check out our car travel products reviews to see if you can find any products that might make your trip more comfortable and enjoyable.

 Day 1: Brisbane to Fraser Island